yamirghofran/ReportCards-Guides/src/pages/docs/classes.md

 ---
 title: Classes
-description: Create and configure the subjects you teach.
+description: Create and configure the classes you teach.
 ---

-Quasi sapiente voluptates aut minima non doloribus similique quisquam.
-In quo expedita ipsum nostrum corrupti incidunt.
-Et aut eligendi ea perferendis.
+Learn how to create, edit, and add students to your classes in ReportCards.ai

 ---